-The Blessed Mother first appeared in Kibeho on November 28, 1981 in a high school of girls in Kibeho to a 17 year old student, Alphonsine Mumureke.
-Mary identified Herself as the "Mother of the Word".
-Alphonsine was heavily persecuted by fellow students saying she was mad.
+The Blessed Mother first appeared in Kibeho, Rwanda, on November 28, 1981 in a girls’ high school to a 17 year old student, Alphonsine Mumureke.
+Mary identified herself as the "Mother of the Word."
+Alphonsine was heavily persecuted by fellow students saying she was "mad."
 She was not believed by her teachers.
-She begged The Blessed Mother to appear to other students so they can believe and listen to Her messages.
-On January 12, 1982 The Blessed Mother answered her prayers by appearing to the second visionary Anathalie Mukamazimpaka and to a third Marie Claire Mukangango on March 2, 1982, three of them were attending the same school.
+She begged the Blessed Mother to appear to other students so they could believe and listen to the Blessed Mother’s messages.
+On January 12, 1982, the Blessed Mother answered her prayers by appearing to the second visionary, Anathalie Mukamazimpaka, and then to a third, Marie Claire Mukangango, on March 2, 1982.
+The three girls were attending the same school.

 They all described Mary as a young lady, between the age of 18-25, who looked like a beautiful bride.
-They all said She was of indescribable and incomparable beauty.
+They all said she was of indescribable and incomparable beauty.
 They could not determine the color of her skin.
-She wore a seamless white dress and also a white veil on Her head, and sometimes with a blue veil.
-Her hands were clasped together on her breast and her fingers pointed to the sky but She moved them as a living human being whenever it was necessary.
+She wore a seamless white dress and also a white veil on her head; and sometimes she wore a blue veil.
+Her hands were clasped together at her breast and her fingers pointed to the sky; but she moved them as a living human being whenever it was necessary.

-She talked to them in their native language Kinyarwanda, She smiled and played with them as a loving Mother does with her children.
-Sometimes She taught them songs and asked them to sing and dance for Her.
-She gave them many messages for all Her children in the world: Mary emphasized on a sincere prayer, especially the pray the rosary.
+She talked to them in their native language; Kinyarwanda.
+She smiled and played with them as a loving Mother does with her children.
+Sometimes, she taught them songs and asked them to sing and dance for her.
+She gave them many messages for all her children in the world.
+Mary emphasized sincere prayer; especially the prayer of the rosary.
 She related an urgent call to come back to God while there is still time.
-She emphasized on penance, fasting and doing actions of self mortification to help Her save souls including ours.
-At times, some dreadful visions were shown to the visionaries which became a key leading to the official acceptance and approval of the apparitions of Kibeho.
+She emphasized penance, fasting, and doing actions of self-mortification to help her save souls; including ours.
+At times, some dreadful visions were shown to the visionary which became key in leading to the official acceptance and approval of the apparitions of Kibeho.

-As time went on, the events of Kibeho became popular and brought multitudes from all over Rwanda and also neighboring countries flocking to Kibeho particularly during the apparition days.
-The Church also did not sit back, but set up expert commissions (medical, theological), to follow up on the event and to make report on the Church Authorities.
-It is based on these reports that steps toward official authentication of the Kibeho apparitions were decided].
-June 29, 2001, the Bishop of the newly created Gikongoro Diocese, HE Augustin Misago, presented his declaration on authenticity of the apparitions of Kibeho and July 2, the Holy See released the same declaration, approving the apparitions.
-However, declared valid were only the apparitions to three visionaries: Alphonsine Mumureke, Anathalie Mukamazimpaka and Marie Claire Mukangango.
+As this interest was growing, the Church officials did not sit back; but set up expert commissions (medial, theological, etc.) to follow up on the events and to report back to the Church authorities.
+It is based on these reports that steps toward the official authentication of the Kibeho apparitions were decided.
+On June 29, 2001, the Bishop of the newly created Gikongoro Diocese, Bishop Augustin Misago, presented his declaration on authenticity of the apparitions.
+However, at that time, only three of the visionaries were declared valid: Alphonsine Mumureke, Anathalie Mukamazimpaka, and Marie Claire Mukangango.

-The bishop of that time of the apparition, HE Gahamanyi Jean Baptiste (1981-1989) sent back a message to Mary through the visionaries saying the Chapels were too big and the church was poor and didn’t have money.
-The Blessed Mother replied that all She needed from them was their love, and a willing heart to help Her, that She had many children in the world, who will listen to her call to find the required money.
+The Bishop at the time of the apparition, Bishop Gahamanyi Jean Baptiste (1981-1989), sent back a message to Mary through the visionaries telling the Blessed Mother that the Chapels were too big and that the church was poor and didn’t have the money to build them.
+The Blessed Mother replied that all she needed from them was their love, and a willing heart to help her.
+She said that she had many children in the world who will listen to her call to contribute the necessary funds.

-Sufficient time has passed without any significant steps taken toward the implementation of such long envisioned project.
-As of today, in 2019, 38 years have passed and there still no adequate church in Kibeho to provide to the needs of the faithful community, particularly of the numerous pilgrims that regularly travel to Kibeho to cerebrate the Mother of the Word.
+As of today (2020), 39 years have passed and there still isn’t an adequate church in Kibeho to provide for the needs of the faithful community; particularly the numerous pilgrims that regularly travel to Kibeho to celebrate the Mother of the Word.

-These chapels are desperately needed in Kibeho to accommodate a growing number of visitors coming to Kibeho from all over the world for worship and communion with Jesus through her beloved Mother.
-On the Feasts of Mary in Kibeho, it is now a fact to find a crowd of 40 to 60 thousands of people seating in the sun or rain attending a 4 hours Mass.
+These chapels are desperately needed in Kibeho to accommodate the growing number of visitors coming to Kibeho from all over the world to worship and communion with Jesus through his beloved Mother.
+On the Feasts of Mary in Kibeho, you will find a crowd of 40 to 60 thousand people sitting outside in rain or shine to attend a 4 hour Mass.

-The construction of the Kibeho Basilica will attract a bigger number of visitors entering Rwanda as pilgrims with Kibeho as destination.
-It is a blessing that the government of Rwanda is very supportive of Kibeho and provide help and security necessary on big Feasts.
-The Government understands the needs and relevant conditions for religious tourism and is supporting, for example, the construction of the tarmac road to Kibeho.
+The construction of the Kibeho Basilica will attract an even bigger number of visitors entering Rwanda as pilgrims with Kibeho as their destination.
+It is a blessing that the government of Rwanda is very supportive of Kibeho and are already providing the help and security necessary on Our Lady’s big Feast Days.
+The Rwandan Government understands the need and relevant conditions for religious tourism.
+At this time, they are supporting the construction of an improved road into Kibeho.

-The Kibeho Basilica is envisioned to be a modern worship edifice complex, containing principally a 10,000 seat church, with a 1,000 seat Chapel of (Chapel of Seven Sorrows) a parking for 700 buses and 2,000 small cars, and several other service unit spaces.
+The Kibeho Basilica is envisioned to be a modern worship edifice complex containing, principally, a 6,000 seat church and a 1,000 seat chapel (the Chapel of Seven Sorrows).
+It will have parking for buses and passenger vehicles.

-Through this proposal, we call upon to every one touched by Our Lady of Kibeho’s quest to join us as we embark on this noble endeavor.
+Through this proposal, we call upon everyone touched by Our Lady of Kibeho’s request to join us as we embark on this noble endeavor.